Believing God

 ~ James 1:13

-According to James we can conclude that God does not tempt a man.
+From this passage we can conclude that God does not tempt a man.
 You may ask, "Where does temptation come from, then (and what does it have to do with believing God)?"

 But each man is tempted from his own desire, and he lusts and he is seduced.
 And this desire becomes pregnant and gives birth to sin, but sin, when it has matured, gives birth to death.